WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### Who did you help this week?

 * helped SM to make a WeChat individual and public account
+  * KW: Super helpful

 #### Who helped you this week?

 * TY helped us to set up an automation toolchains
 * MNX helped me to know how to use WeChat public account！
+  * KW: Great!

 #### What did you achieve?